open5e/open5e/source/monsters/monsters_a-z/S/shield-guardian.rst

 Reactions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-*:ref:`srd:shield`*: When a creature makes an attack against the wearer of the
+**Shield**: When a creature makes an attack against the wearer of the
 guardian's amulet, the guardian grants a +2 bonus to the wearer's AC if
 the guardian is within 5 feet of the wearer.